Purpose

 [ON COMPLETION [NOT] PRESERVE]

-[ENABLE | DISABLE | DISABLE ON SLAVE] // By default, an event is enabled after being created.
+[ENABLE | DISABLE | DISABLE ON SLAVE] //By default, the event is created in the ENABLE state

 [COMMENT 'string']